SupriyaGadigone/ATM/README.md

 The concurrency of the threads was tested by having three different terminals and update the database throught the editor while accessing the atm atm at the same time and seeing if the values were updated properly.

+Known Issue: When run the program on my (Supriya's) computer, the program worked with minor bugs.
+But when tested on the lab computers the code didnt seem to run the same way.